 She has worked with vulnerable children and young people for over 15 years in schools, pupil referral units, youth groups, colleges, social enterprises and youth arts projects as a youth worker, welfare and enrichment department head, and mental health worker.

-She is a member of the BACP (British Association of Counselling and Psychotherapy), has a PG Cert. in Counselling, an Advanced Diploma in the Therapeutic Application of the Arts, and a Level 7 Diploma in Supervision.
+She is a member of the BACP (British Association of Counselling and Psychotherapy)The professional association for members of the counselling and psychotherapy professions in the UK., has a PG Cert. in Counselling, an Advanced Diploma in the Therapeutic Application of the Arts, and a Level 7 Diploma in Supervision.

 Inspired by her own experiences as a parent and a special educator, Yasodha founded All Hands Together in 2012.
 This organisation provides personalised support to children who learn differently and their families.
 Her approach goes beyond traditional labels, emphasising individualised support that focuses on each child’s unique strengths.